-The Yangtze River Finless Porpoise is found in the coastal waters and rivers of Southeast Asia.
+The Yangtze River Finless Porpoise is found in the coastal waters & rivers of Southeast Asia.
 It is concentrated in the eastern Indo-Pacific region and can be found from Pakistan to Korea, Japan, Borneo and Java.
-They live in both freshwater and saltwater habitats.
-It is found in shallow coastal waters such as the Sea of Japan as well as freshwater rivers like the Yangtze river in China.
-The Yangtze River Finless Porpoise is occasionally found in inland lakes which have been cut off from the ocean but are still saltwater and seem to prefer rocky promontories and strong currents.
-They are a small cetacean and grows to only 150-190 centimeters.
+They live in both freshwater & saltwater habitats.
+It is found in shallow coastal waters such as the Sea of Japan as well as freshwater rivers like the Yangtze River in China.
+The Yangtze River Finless Porpoise is occasionally found in inland lakes which have been cut off from the ocean but are still saltwater and seem to prefer rocky promontories & strong currents.
+They are a small cetacean and grow to only 150-190 centimeters.
 It has a distinct eel-like shape due to its lack of dorsal fin and round, beak-less head.
 The jaw of contains 15-21 spade shaped teeth on each side of the upper and lower jaw.